letung3105/vgu-thesis-code/Covid19ModelVN/README.md

 The interpreter for the Julia language is required for running the provided scripts.
 To install the Julia interpreter, visit the [download page](https://julialang.org/downloads/) and follow the provided instructions.

-Once the installer has been installed, change directory to the `Covid19ModelVN` folder and run the following script in a terminal to install the required third-party dependencies.
+Once the interpreter has been installed, change directory to the `Covid19ModelVN` folder and run the following script in a terminal to install the required third-party dependencies.

 ```bash
 $ julia --project --eval "import Pkg; Pkg.instantiate()"